An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Convergence Analysis

-To ensure that IBCG has a guaranteed convergence rate, we introduce the following lemma that quantifies the error between the approximated direction $F_k$ from the true direction $\grad \ell(\bx_k)$ at each iteration.
+To establish the convergence guarantee of the proposed IBCG method, we first present the following lemma that quantifies the error between the approximated direction $F_k$ and the exact hyper-gradient $\grad \ell(\bx_k)$.
 This involves providing upper bounds on the errors induced by our nested approximation technique discussed above, i.e., $\norm{\bw_{k+1}-\bv(\bx_k)}$ and $\norm{\by_{k+1}-\by^*(\bx_{k+1})}$, as well as Lemma \ref{lem:v_b}.

 \begin{lemma} Suppose Assumptions~\ref{assum:upper}-\ref{assum:lower} hold and let $\beta\triangleq (L_g-\mu_g)/(L_g+\mu_g)$ and $\bC_\bv\triangleq \frac{L_{yx}^{f} + L_{yy}^{f}\bL_{\by}}{\mu_g} + \frac{C_{y}^{f}L_{yy}^{g}}{\mu_g^2}(1+\bL_{\by})$.
-Moreover, let $\{\bx_k,\by_k,\bw_k\}_{k\geq 0}$ be the sequence generated by Algorithm \ref{alg:In-BiCoG} with step-sizes $\gamma_k=\gamma>0$, $\eta_k=\eta< \frac{1-\beta}{\mu_g}$, and $\alpha=2/(\mu_g+L_g)$.
+Moreover, let $\{\bx_k,\by_k,\bw_k\}_{k\geq 0}$ be the sequence generated by Algorithm \ref{alg:In-BiCoG} with step-sizes $\gamma_k=\gamma \in (0,1]$, $\eta_k=\eta< \frac{1-\beta}{\mu_g}$, and $\alpha=2/(\mu_g+L_g)$.
 Then, for any $k\geq 0$